josephwegner/josephwegner.github.com/_posts/2013-04-27-the-ins-and-outs-of-javascript-prototype.md

 ## Advanced - Object Interfaces

 The patterns above defintely get us within the bounds of saying that javascript is object oriented.
-However, it's not yet quite as powerful as other more tradition OOP languages.
+However, it's not yet quite as powerful as other more traditional OOP languages.
 One of the things I really like about OOP programming is being able to manage abstractions via [Object Interfaces](http://www.cs.utah.edu/~germain/PPS/Topics/interfaces.html).
 Object Interfaces let you define an abstract class that requires child classes to have certain functions.
 In the above example, we might require that every Animal be able to move.
 However, every animal moves/walks in a different way, so there isn't a generic way to do that on the parent class.

 I've been using a pattern recently to mock standard Object Interfacing.
 Of course, the code isn't quite as clean as a language that supports interfacing out of the box, but it gets the job done.

 {% highlight javascript %}
 var Animal = function() {};

-Animal.prototype.super = function(name) {
+//The child class will call super immediately upon construction Animal.prototype.super = function(name) {
 	this.name = name;

 	//Verify that necessary functions exists
 	var necessaryFunctions = ["move"]

-	for(var i=0,max=necessaryFunctions.length; i<max; i++) {
+	//Loops through the necessary functions to see if they exist for(var i=0,max=necessaryFunctions.length; i<max; i++) {
 		if(typeof(this[necessaryFunctions[i]]) !== "function") {
 			throw new Error("Animals must have a function called " + necessaryFunctions[i]);